lukemarshall2222/undergrad-research/LLM-results/Base-Prompt.md

-Translate this code from Ocaml to Python:
+Translate this code from Ocaml to TypeScript:

 (*
  * Common utilities